 Building Stronger Geoscience Departments Traveling Workshop Program

-This traveling workshop program brings the knowledge gained from the Building Strong Geoscience Departments project onto your campus to support conversation and planning by your department as a whole.
-In collaboration with the National Association of Geoscience Teachers (NAGT), we offer a menu of interactive sessions distilling the lessons learned from our previous workshops and fully supported with on-line resources.
-All sessions feature presentations, discussions, and action planning.
+This traveling workshop program brought the knowledge gained from the Building Strong Geoscience Departments project onto campuses to support conversation and planning by departments as a whole.
+In collaboration with the National Association of Geoscience Teachers (NAGT), the program offered a menu of interactive sessions distilling the lessons learned from our previous workshops and fully supported with on-line resources.
+All sessions featured presentations, discussions, and action planning.

-The traveling workshop program offers several unique opportunities:
+The traveling workshop program offered several unique opportunities:

 - It focuses on the specific context of your department.